Magiepie/09test-portal/README.md

 - Confirm the launcher window says `09Test Portal: http://localhost:24247`.
 - Confirm Node.js is installed with `node --version`.
-- Stop an older portal instance with `stop_server.bat`, then start it again.
+- Stop an older portal instance with `stop_portal.bat`, then start it again.

 ### Java or Maven does not start